Rosahl membrane selection

 |PD4, PD5||0.25 l||0.5 l||1 l|

 |PD2, PD3, RD3, RD4||0.5 l||1 l||2 l|

 Drying time curves

-The following curves indicate drying performance under different conditions.
+The following curves indicate drying performance under defined conditions.
 The characteristics of the graphs will vary depending on the material in the container and the degree of air-tightness/leakage.
-If the container contains absorbent material the membrane induces release of moisture from the material, which may slow dehumidification inside the container.
+If the container contains absorbent material, the membrane induces release of moisture from the material, which may slow dehumidification inside the container.
 The dehumidifying capacity of the membrane varies according to the absolute water amount inside the container.
 Changes in the ambient humidity may also affect the performance, and the curves are provided for guidance only.